BLB Solicitors

 • is a barrier to light to a neighbouring property.

-ASBA only applies if the hedge is a barrier to light, not to solve tree/hedge-related problems such as blocked drains, root encroachment or subsidence.
+ASBA only applies if the hedge is a barrier to light, not to address tree/hedge-related problems such as blocked drains, root encroachment or subsidence.

 High hedges: complaining to the council

 First, you must raise your concern directly with your neighbour.
-But if that informal approach fails to resolve the issue, you should put your complaint to the local authority.
-A standard form for this purpose will be on the planning department’s website.
+However, if the informal approach fails to resolve the issue, you should submit your complaint to the local authority.
+You will find a standard form for this purpose on the planning department’s website.
 You will also have to pay a fee to the council.
-Fees vary but expect to pay between £300 and £400.
+Fees vary, but expect to pay between £300 and £400.

 Hedge Law UK

 Trimming hedge with electric trimmerThe local authority will require evidence of your attempts to resolve the matter informally.
-Therefore, keep a detailed and contemporaneous record of interactions with your neighbour on the issue.
-If verbal discussions fail, put your request to your neighbour in writing, with reasons.
-You may need to prove your neighbour has received the letter, so use Royal Mail Special Delivery or another ‘signed for’ service.
+Therefore, keep a detailed and contemporaneous record of interactions with your neighbour regarding the matter.
+If verbal discussions fail, put your request to your neighbour in writing, including the reasons.
+You might need to demonstrate that your neighbour has received the letter, so consider using Royal Mail Special Delivery or another ‘signed for’ service.

 Before deciding whether to intervene, the local authority will gather evidence, including writing to both parties and visiting the site.
-In addition, they may speak to neighbours and other stakeholders, such as a resident’s association.
-There is no time limit on carrying out these investigations.
+Additionally, they may speak to neighbours and other stakeholders, such as a residents’ association.
+There is no time limit for conducting these investigations.

 High hedges notice

-If the local authority believes action is necessary, they will send a remedial notice to the person responsible for the hedge.
-The notice sets out the required work and the time limit for undertaking it.
-The hedge owner could face prosecution for not carrying out the work.
-And the local authority also has the power to carry out the work and recover the cost from the owner.
+If the local authority believes that action is necessary, they will send a remedial notice to the person responsible for the hedge.
+The notice will specify the required work and the deadline for completing it.
+The hedge owner could face prosecution for failing to carry out the work.
+Additionally, the local authority has the power to carry out the work themselves and recover the costs from the owner.

-However, remember that the local authority cannot remove the hedge or require that it be shorter than two metres.
+However, remember that the local authority cannot remove the hedge or require it to be shorter than two metres.

 Mike Hansom